-Kristof Nils Anderson was founding winemaker for 18 years at Gargiulo Vineyards (Oakville AVA, Napa Valley, California).
-Working in concert with vineyard managers Laurie Wood & Mark Neal, Kristof was the founding winemaker for the Booth Family Vineyards of Belle & Barney Rhodes in Rutherford AVA.
-He was participating winemaker for the coveted Oakville Winegrowers Cuvee (2011-13 blends) and is known for his stylistic contributions to the world-renowned Oakville, Napa Valley, AVA.
+Kristof Nils Anderson was the founding winemaker of Gargiulo Vineyards in the Oakville AVA.
+Working with vineyard managers Laurie Wood & Mark Neal, Kristof was also founding winemaker for the Booth Family Vineyards (now Bella Oaks) of Belle & Barney Rhodes in Rutherford AVA.
+He was lead winemaker for the coveted Oakville Winegrowers Cuvee (2011-13 blends) and is known for the nuance, balance, and integrity of his wines, contributing stylistically to the world-renowned Oakville, Napa Valley, AVA.

-A pioneer in non-interventionalist winemaking techniques that begin with meticulous viticultural practices, Kristof is co-founder/founding winemaker of natural wine phenomenon Scribe Winery in Sonoma, California, as well.
-There, he established a winemaking program known for aromatics & fruit-forward elegance.
+A pioneer in clean farming and low-intervention winemaking techniques that begin with meticulous viticultural practices, Kristof was also co-founder/founding winemaker of Scribe Winery in Sonoma.
+There, he planted estate vineyards and established a winemaking program known for aromatics and fruit-forward elegance.
 Karen MacNeil (The Wine Bible, 2nd Edition) described his Scribe estate Riesling as possessing “Audrey Hepburn-like grace.”

-Kristof has enjoyed a pleasure unique among winemakers in that he has made wine from estate vineyards that he designed, developed & planted in concert with vineyard managers and consultant Paul Skinner, Ph.D., in addition to overseeing winery planning & construction.
+Kristof's career has been unique, in that he has primarily made wine from estate vineyards that he designed, developed and planted in concert with vineyard managers and consultant Paul Skinner, Ph.D., in addition to overseeing winery planning & construction.
+Additionally, he has been the consulting winemaker for numerous wine labels in Napa and Sonoma, including Carlo and Dante Mondavi’s RAEN.

-In 2021, Kristof left Gargiulo Vineyards to focus on his own brand, not an easy decision considering the labors of love that went into creating the winemaking & viticulture programs and developing his signature vine-by-vine farming method, working with the talented crew at Hector Lopez Vineyard Management.
+In 2021, during the pandemic shutdowns, Kristof left Gargiulo Vineyards, not an easy decision considering the labors of love that went into creating the winemaking & viticulture programs there and developing his signature vine-by-vine farming method, working with the talented crew at Hector Lopez Vineyard Management.

-But we couldn’t be more excited about the future.
-Harvest of 2022 marks the highly anticipated year of relaunching the PELLA Cabernet Sauvignon brand with fruit of extraordinary quality, sourced from Howell Mountain AVA.
+Harvest of 2022 marks the highly anticipated year of relaunching the PELLA Cabernet Sauvignon brand.
+"I am more proud of the 2022 PELLA Cabernet than I am of any wine I've made in my career," Kristof says.
 The best is yet to come!

 On Terroir...